bigkwii/cutting-plane-game-2/NOTES.md

 ## SAT 2024-08-24

-Split cuts were easy enough.
+Split cuts seem easy enough.
 Gomory cuts are a bit more tricky.
 I feel like they can be optimized from the original demo's implementation, I'll se what I can come up with.

 I just found out you can add the @tool tag to a script to make it run in the editor.
 This is very useful for debugging the vfx!

+TODO: the centorid is updating weird.
+May have something to do with queue_freeing the verts?

+TODO: also, rework the cut vfx such that more than one can be played at the same time.